afra-alishahi/afra-alishahi.github.io/index.md

 ## News and Activities

+- We received a grant on <a href="https://interpretingdl.github.io/">Interpreting Deep Learning Models for Text and Sound</a> from <a href="https://www.nwo.nl/onderzoeksprogrammas/toekenningen-nwa-orc/toekenningen-nwa-orc-2019">Dutch National Research Agenda</a> (NWA-ORC 2019).
+- Invited talk at <a href="http://www.lscp.net/persons/dupoux/bootphon/index.html">Cognitive Machine Learning (CoML)</a>, January 2021.
+- Keynote at <a href="https://sites.google.com/view/starsem2020/home?authuser=0">*Sem/SemEval 2020</a>, December 2020.
+- Area Chair for Interpretability and Analysis of Models for NLP at <a href="https://2021.aclweb.org/">ACL 2021</a>.
+- Senior Area Chair (SAC) for Linguistic Theories, Cognitive Modeling and Psycholinguistics at <a href="https://2021.eacl.org/">EACL 2021</a>.
-- Invited talk at EurNLP 2020, Paris, November 2020.
+- Invited talk at EurNLP 2020, Paris, November 2020 (postponed).
 - Co-organizer of <a href="https://blackboxnlp.github.io/">BlackboxNLP 2020</a>, an virtual EMNLP workshop, November 2020.
 - Invited talk at <a href="http://clcl.unige.ch/">Computational Learning and Computational Linguistics research group</a>, University of Geneva, December 2019.